 Students who plan to obtain a teaching qualification in mathematics should plan their course of study carefully with an advisor, since courses that are too far from mathematics do not count towards certification.

 Calculus Coordinator: Dusa McDuff

-Prof. McDuff is happy to answer any kind of question about Calculus, either conceptual or about placement in sequence.
-Please come to her open office hours on Tuesdays 1:30-3:30 in Math 612 (CU) or email her at firstname.lastname@example.org for an appointment.
+Professor McDuff is happy to answer any questions about Calculus, either conceptual or about placement in sequence.
+Please come to one of her office hours or email her at firstname.lastname@example.org for an appointment.

 Joan Birman: by appointment